MananShah3654/ASP.NET-MVC-Intro/README.md

 Web pages + MVC + Web API = **MVC 6**

 ASP.NET Core is an open-source re-implementation of ASP.NET as a modular web framework, together with other frameworks like Entity Framework.
-The new framework uses the open-source .NET Compiler Platform (codename "Roslyn") and is cross platform.[SplitNarrative.txt](https://github.com/MananShah3654/ASP.NET-MVC-Intro/files/12365805/SplitNarrative.txt)
+The new framework uses the open-source .NET Compiler Platform (codename "Roslyn") and is cross platform.